COVID-19 TAX CENTER:

 Here are some helpful answers for you

-Who is eligible to receive a second stimulus check?
+Who is eligible to receive a third stimulus check?

 What if someone claimed me as a dependent?

-If you were claimed as a dependent on someone else’s 2019 tax return, you aren’t eligible to receive a stimulus check.
+If you are claimed as a dependent on someone else’s return you are not eligible for a stimulus payment.

 Where can I find more information on stimulus payments?